Extraction tests

 Analytical interest and complementarity

-Extraction tests are often combined with other analyses for complete characterization:
+Extraction tests are often combined with other analyses for a complete characterization:

-• TGA thermal analysis to study polymer stability;
+- Thermal analysis (TGA) to study polymer stability;

-The combination of these approaches makes it possible to precisely determine the composition of a material, its behavior in real-life usage conditions and its potential impact on health and the environment.
+Combining these approaches makes it possible to precisely determine the composition of a material, its behavior under real-world conditions of use, and its potential impact on health and the environment.

 YesWeLab Services

-YesWeLab provides you with a network of ISO 17025 and COFRAC , experts in the analysis of materials, polymers and packaging.
+YesWeLab provides you with a network of partner laboratories accredited to ISO 17025 and COFRAC standards , experts in the analysis of materials, polymers, and packaging.
 Our scientific teams select the method best suited to your matrices and regulatory requirements.

 Thanks to our digital platform , you can centralize your analysis requests, track your samples, and easily access your reports.
-Since 2020, YesWeLab has been supporting packaging, cosmetics, materials, and food manufacturers in controlling their formulations and ensuring product compliance.
+Since 2020, YesWeLab has been supporting manufacturers in the packaging, cosmetics, materials, and food industries in controlling their formulations and ensuring product compliance.

-For any extraction testing or specific project inquiries, contact our scientific team today.
+For any extraction trial request or specific project, contact our scientific team today.

 Other analyses we perform